 Langevin is the representative for Rhode Island’s 2nd congressional district (view map) and is a Democrat.
 He has served since Jan 3, 2001.
 Langevin is next up for reelection in 2022 and serves until Jan 3, 2023.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Langevin is shown as a purple triangle. (analysis methodology)
+Langevin is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 James “Jim” Langevin sits on the following committees:

-Langevin was the primary sponsor of 1 bill that was enacted:
+Langevin was the primary sponsor of 8 bills that were enacted.
+The most recent include: